braun/ocamolize/README.md

 # ocamolize
-Supports cretation of video from hea mounted camera.
+Supports cretation of video from body mounted camera.
 Specific for Orienteering